AnyFetch/gdrive-provider.anyfetch.com/README.md

-# Google Drive Cluestr Provider
+# Google Drive AnyFetch Provider
-> Visit http://cluestr.com for details about Cluestr.
+> Visit http://anyfetch.com for details about AnyFetch.

-Cluestr provider for files stored in Google Drive
+AnyFetch provider for files stored in Google Drive

 # How to install?
 Vagrant up everything (`vagrant up`, `vagrant ssh`).